nervous-inhuman/lime-scooter-reversing/README.md

 The purpose of this repository is to create a source/central point of truth for all things Lime.

-Please collaborate and share any information you may have, all push requests are highly encouraged, let's build a database thats informative, helpful and most of all semi-legal.
+Please collaborate and share any information you may have, all pull requests are highly encouraged, let's build a database thats informative, helpful and most of all semi-legal.

 --------